STEVE INSKEEP, Host:

 GREENE: So Conner is a voter who doesn't want to hear about President Bush.
 That suits Republican candidate Mike Whalen just fine.

-Mr. MIKE WHALEN (Republican Congressional Candidate, Iowa): Well, I'm Mike Whalen, the owner here.
+MIKE WHALEN: Well, I'm Mike Whalen, the owner here.

 GREENE: (Unintelligible) Mike Whalen.